 For any such filtration $f'$, we have seen that the leading term of $\nu^{(\delta)}(f')_{D}$ is given by

-If some of the weights are positive, then setting them to $0$ increases the numerator and decreases the denominator in the formula above.
-Hence setting all positive weights to $0$ defines another filtration $f''$ with bigger numerical invariant, and equality $\nu^{(\delta)}(f') = \nu^{(\delta)}(f'')$ holds if and only if all nonzero weights were negative to begin with.
-Therefore we can reduce to showing the claim in the case when all nonzero weights of $f'$ are negative.
+If some of the $\cF_m$ with positive weight $m>0$ are nonzero, then setting them all to $0$ increases the numerator and decreases the denominator in the formula above.
+Hence, setting $\cF_m =0$ for all $m>0$ defines another filtration $f''$ with bigger numerical invariant, and equality $\nu^{(\delta)}(f') = \nu^{(\delta)}(f'')$ holds if and only if all nonzero weights $m$ with $\cF_m \neq 0$ were negative to begin with.
+Therefore, we can reduce to showing the claim in the case when all nonzero weights $m$ of $f'$ are negative.
 The formula above then reads